-If you or someone you know needs emergency shelter, please contact the shelter hotline at (202) 399-7093 or dial 311.
-The shelter hotline is open every day from 8 AM - 12 AM.
-During hypothermia season (November 1 - April 15), the shelter hotline is open 24 hours a day.
-Transportation to shelter is available 24 hours a day, 7 days a week during hypothermia season.
+If you or someone you know needs emergency shelter, please contact the Homeless Services Hotline at (202) 399-7093 or dial 311.
+The Homeless Services Hotline is open every day from 8 AM - 12 AM.
+During hypothermia season (November 1 - April 15), the Homeless Services Hotline is open 24 hours a day.
+Transportation to the shelter is available 24 hours a day, 7 days a week during hypothermia season.

 Coordinated Assessment and Housing Placement (CAHP)